ljwagerfield/riak-event-store/README.md

 1.  `unfold` the linked-list into a partially sorted set:

-        a > b = a.child ⊇ b.hash
+        a < b = a.child ⊇ b.hash

 2.  `sort` unsorted items by `hash` to ensure deterministic ordering of siblings.

-3.  `flatmap` over each `event` sub-sequence to produce a sequence of events, with duplicates, in ascending causal order.
+3.  `flatmap` over each `event` sub-sequence to produce a sequence of events, with duplicates, in descending causal order.

-4.  `filter` the resulting sequence, keeping only the first occurrence of each element.
+4.  `filter` the resulting sequence, keeping only the last occurrence of each element.

+*Note: this produces a sequence in descending causal order.*

 Conflicts
 ---------